 Congratulations to KEV, LLC (Kodiak) and Oxergy, Inc. (Auke Bay) on their recent Phase 0 awards.
 KEV’s award was for Variable Speed and Serial Hybrid Power Generation, while Oxergy’s was for Ultra-Compact Additively Manufactured Thermochemical Reactors for Hydrothermal Applications.

 Intro to Government Grants for Small Business Innovation (Anchorage & webinar)

 Click here to register.

-The National Institutes of Health (NIH) is accepting proposals for Phase 1 SBIR (due September 8th) and STTR (due September 8th).
-Learn about the NIH SBIR/STTR details.
+The National Science Foundation (NSF) is accepting proposals for Phase 1 SBIR (due December 8th) and STTR (due December 11th).
+Learn about the NSF SBIR/STTR details.

 The US Department of Agriculture (USDA) is accepting proposals for Phase 1 SBIR (due October 8th).
 Learn about the USDA SBIR details.

 There are six SBIR online training modules offered at http://www.sbirtraining.com/.
 The goal of SBIRTraining.com is to provide information needed to become educated about the SBIR program.
 SBIR videos, webinars, agency overviews and links to agency specific SBIR details are available here.

 There are national and regional conferences hosted throughout the year in various locations in the U.S. These events are important for small businesses participating, or wanting to participate, in the SBIR program.

 Additional events can be found at SBA’s SBIR website.
 The site also features several SBIR and STTR resources.

 The Technology Research & Development Center (TREND) assists Alaska small business and entrepreneurs in developing new products and services that support government research efforts.